Course Overview

 - 25% of your course grade.
 In-class case discussion participation is graded in terms of how well you listen, how often you participate, and the quality of your comments.

-- You will be graded on the usefulness of your comments, measured by the quality of your edits to their HBS memos, the quality of the questions you ask in their FAQs, and the observed improvements in the final project scores for the peers you are randomly assigned to give feedback to.
+- Each online feedback session accounts for 6.6% of your grade.
+You will be graded on the usefulness of your comments, measured by the quality of your edits to their HBS memos, the quality of the questions you ask in their FAQs, and the observed improvements in the final project scores for the peers you are randomly assigned to give feedback to.

 - 25% of your course grade